 Couch, Arthur Kill.
 It must take a lot of effort to move a whole couch into a waterway, no?

 Roller Skates, Dead Horse Bay.
-We found one and the folks at Proteus Gowanus had another... did the same little girl once own both?
+We found one roller skate and the folks at Proteus Gowanus found another.
+Did the same child once own both?

 Flying Saucer, East River.
-John Woodbury, who spotted this flying saucer on 3:02pm, April 18, 2004, says: "We usually imagine aliens to be somewhat human-sized, but this proves differently.
+Jeff Woodbury, who spotted this flying saucer at 3:02 PM on April 18, 2004, says: "We usually imagine aliens to be somewhat human-sized, but this proves differently.”
 See a picture here.

 Bass, Bullhead Catfish, Blue Gills, Turtles and Carp, Bronx River.
-That’s just to name a few of the species that now live in a river that was once barely visible through the trash.
+These are just a few of the species that now live in a river that was once barely visible through the trash.

 Oysters, White Perch, Herring, Striped Bass, Crabs, Jellyfish, and Anchovies, Gowanus Canal.
 Who would think that anything, aside from the mysterious white goo, could thrive in such polluted waters?

 Jet Ski, Long Island Sound.
 This vehicle was obtained by artist Marie Lorenz, who made a print from it.
-Who rode it before it became artwork?
+Imagine who rode it before it became artwork.

 Seahorses, Lower New York Bay.
-Seahorses seem in the realm of unicorns and griffins, but they’re real, and really living in our waterways!
+These ancient, armored creatures still live among us.
 The Lined Seahorse is a native New Yorker.

 Baby Jell-O, Gowanus Canal.
-This baby jelly was fished from the Gowanus by the New York Times urban forager, and spent a few hours swirled around inside a jar at our evening of poetry and performance at Proteus Gowanus in July.
-Read the full story of its retrieval from the canal here.
+This baby jelly was fished from the Gowanus by the New York Times urban forager and spent a few hours nestled inside a jar at our evening of poetry and performance at Proteus Gowanus in 2010.
 See a picture here.

 Tire, Atlantic Ocean.
-Found by John Woodbury on 11:54pm on July 4th, 2004 at Oakwood Beach, Staten Island.
+The tire was found by Jeff Woodbury on 11:54pm on July 4, 2004 at Oakwood Beach on Staten Island.
 See a picture here.

 Engine Block, Atlantic Ocean.
-Another John Woodbury find, Oakwood beach, Staten Island, 2:02pm, July 4th, 2004, Oakwood Beach, Staten Island.
+Another find by Jeff Woodbury at 2:02pm, July 4, 2004, at Oakwood Beach on Staten Island.
 See a picture here.

 Car Parts, Atlantic Ocean.
-The last of the same car as the tire and engine block?
-John Woodbury spotted these car parts at 2:05pm on July 4th, 2004.
+Jeff Woodbury spotted these car parts at 2:05pm on July 4, 2004.
+Perhaps they belong with the tire and engine block?
 See a picture here.

 Curtain, East River.
-On 3pm, April 18th, 2004, John Woodbury saw this curtain wash up in Long Island City.
+Jeff Woodbury saw this curtain wash up in Long Island City at 3pm on April 18, 2004.
 See a picture here.